JoelLefkowitz/convert-case/README.md

 Our options are:

 - To consider strings with consecutive capitals like 'ABC' not to be pascal case.
-In this case 'a b c' is parsed to 'Abc' which is confusing.
+If in this case 'a b c' is parsed to 'Abc' it would clash with parsing 'abc' into pascal case.

 - To store some state that remembers the string's case before parsing.
 This would introduce too much complexity.